Ultra creamy and smooth with a fresh tangy mascarpone flavor, that's equally good in savory dishes as in sweet desserts.

 - Use it in vegan cheesecake instead of non-dairy yogurt.

-- As a base for this vegan tiramisu recipe.
+- As a base for my classic vegan tiramisu recipe or chocolate tiramisu, pistachio tiramisu, and lemon tiramisu.

 - Stir into mashed potatoes.